44th Medical Brigade: POW hospitals

-RECAP Program
+RECAP program

-USARV published a directive on 20 August 1969 which governed the processing of returned, exchanged, or captured U.S. Army personnel.
+USARV published a directive on 20 August 1969 which governed the processing of returned, exchanged, or captured US Army personnel.
 The directive tasked the 44th Medical Brigade with specific functions to perform in support of the program.
 The brigade operations officer was the medical coordinator for the program.
 During 1969, the 44th Medical Brigade processed a total of 18 RECAPS.